 In August 2022, we announced the implementation of simplification initiatives designed to generate cost of revenue savings, streamline workflows, and lower operating costs as a result of external headwinds.
 These initiatives focus on reducing costs related to our supply chain and selling, general, and administrative expense.
+We expect these initiatives to result in estimated annualized selling, general, and administrative expense savings of approximately \$13 million to \$15 million.

-Our supply chain initiatives include reducing logistics costs in the United States by transitioning to automated distribution centers and a dedicated returns processor, optimizing inventory to accelerate logistics cost savings, and accelerating the scaling of our manufacturing base to reduce product carbon footprint and product costs over time.
+Our supply chain initiatives include reduction of logistics costs in the United States by transitioning to automated distribution centers and a dedicated returns processor, optimizing inventory to accelerate logistics cost savings, which includes non-recurring inventory write-downs and write-offs over certain products, and accelerating the scaling of our manufacturing base to reduce product carbon footprint and product costs over time.
+We recognized \$11.6 million and \$2.4 million of inventory write-down expense in the second and third quarters of 2022, respectively.
+We also recognized \$0.5 million of revenue related to the liquidation of end of life inventory in the third quarter of 2022.